Forgotten BIOS Password Reset Steps

-This is quite easy to do on a PC.
+This is straightforward to do on a PC.
 Simply pop open the chassis and remove the CMOS battery (as pictured above) from its place on the motherboard.
-You will recognise it because it is quite big, silver, and usually has the words Lithium Battery CR2032 written on it.
+You will recognize it because it is big, silver, and usually has the words Lithium Battery CR2032 written on it.

 Leave the battery removed for a couple of minutes or so.

 While your computer is switched off, the CMOS memory is wiped, which also removes the password.

 However, be careful using this method, as it also resets all of your BIOS settings to factory standard.